AG6GR/big-red-button/README.md

 <center><img src='docs/SlackMessage.png' alt='Slack Message'/></center>

 The most basic form of the device code used during the hackathon simply sent a message to the server-side agent whenever the imp detected a transition on the pin connected to the button's microswitch.
-Then the agent would make a HTTP POST request to <a target="_blank" href="https://api.slack.com/incoming-webhooks">Slack's Incomming Webhook API</a> with a predefinied message.
+Then the agent would make a HTTP POST request to <a target="_blank" href="https://api.slack.com/incoming-webhooks">Slack's Incoming Webhook API</a> with a predefined message.

 In practice, the code is exceedingly simple, just 10 lines including comments!
 Here's the complete agent code: